 Comprehensive.
 Form-fillable.
 E-signable.
 Oh, and did we mention free?

 Ever wish you could just click a button and fire off a request for a rental application, for a prospective renter?

 Collecting a rental application is the first step in tenant screening.
 How long has the applicant lived in their current home?
 Where do they work?
 How long have they been there?
 Do they have pets or children or cars?

-Ready to run credit reports, criminal checks and eviction reports?
+Include credit reports, criminal checks and eviction reports with one click

-And you can even charge the tenant screening reports to the applicant directly!
+And for the tenant-authorized reports, you can even charge the screening reports to the applicant directly!

 Tips, Tricks, & Hacks in Screening Rental Applications

 Before you advertise your unit for rent, brush up on a few rental advertising and tenant screening skills.
 Here’s a quick one-minute video about subtle red flags in tenant screening, and below are some more tips for collecting and screening applications, to help you save time and avoid rotten apples.